eclipse-thingweb/node-wot/README.md

 });
 ```

-A client consuming a thing can be implemented like this:
+A client consuming a Thing can be implemented like this:

 ```JavaScript
 // client.js